 This position involves transporting animals to the vet for scheduled spays/neuters or emergency visits on an as-needed basis.
 Shifts are available early morning and late afternoons on Tuesdays, Thursdays, and Fridays.

-We need volunteers who can open their home as needed to Baypath animals who may require special care for health reasons, are too young to be adopted, or who may be too stressed to be in a shelter environment.
+We need volunteers who can open their home from time to time to Baypath animals who may require special care for health reasons, are too young to be adopted, or who may be too stressed to be in a shelter environment.
 Fostering makes a huge difference in the life of a dog or cat, helping to improve their health and well-being, show at their best, and give them the very best chance of finding a happy home.
 Learn more about fostering a dog or cat

 One of the most humane and effective ways to combat feral cat overpopulation and improve cats’ health and well being is to humanely trap, neuter/spay, and return feral cats to their colony.
 Once a month, volunteers span out across different sites to trap the cats for spay/neuter surgery.
 The trapping is 100% humane and all equipment and supplies are provided.
 Although patience is often the key, no prior experience is required.